fireandlion/onedayonebook/README.md

-# A starter template for a Jekyll site
+# One Day One Book

-This is a template for creating a website with Jekyll.
-We use it at Fire and Lion (http://fireandlion.com).
+This site was built from Fire and Lion's [Jekyll Starter](https://github.com/fireandlion/jekyll-starter) template.

 ## Usage